 ½ cup of butter, melted

-Salt to taste (about 1 tbsp or more if you choose)
+Salt to taste (about 1 tablespoon or more if you choose)

 some string to tie the legs